African art: Bambara

+Bambara statuettes are primarily used during the annual ceremonies of the Guan society.
+During these ceremonies, a group of up to seven figures, measuring from 80 to 130 cm in height, are removed from their sanctuaries by the elder members of the society.
+The sculptures are washed, re-oiled and sacrifices are offered to them at their shrines.
+These figures – some of which date from between the 14th and 16th centuries – usually display a typical crested coiffure, often adorned with a talisman.

+Two of these figures were ascribed great significance: a seated or standing maternity figure called Guandousou – known in the West as 'Bambara Queen' – and a male figure called Guantigui, who usually appears holding a knife.
+The two figures were surrounded by Guannyeni attendant figures standing or seated in various positions, holding a vessel, or a musical instrument, or their breasts.
+During the 1970s, numerous fakes from Bamako which were based on these sculptures entered the market.
+They were produced in Bamako.

 Other Bambara figures, called Dyonyeni, are thought to be associated with either the southern Dyo society or the Kwore society.
 These female or hermaphrodite figures usually appear with geometric features such as large conical breasts and measure between 40 and 85 cm in height.
 The blacksmith members of the Dyo society used them during dances to celebrate the end of their initiation ceremonies.
 They were handled by dancers and placed in the middle of the ceremonial circle.

 Among the corpus of Bambara figures, Boh sculptures are perhaps the best known.
 These statues represent a highly stylized animal or human figure and are made of wood which is repeatedly covered in thick layers of earth impregnated with sacrificial materials such as millet, chicken or goat blood, kola nuts, and alcoholic drinks.
 They were employed by the Kono and the Komo societies and served as receptacles for spiritual forces and could, in turn, be used for apotropaic purposes.

 Individual creative talents were sometimes viewed as ways to honor spiritual beings.